lwdozal/lwdozal.github.io/index.md

 # Data Science: Projects and Publications

-### Dissertation Research: Feature Extraction for Network Visualization, Focus Groups with Human Computation, and Knowledge Graph Creation
+### Dissertation Research: Feature Extraction for Narrative Network, Data Mapping, and Community Detection
 - Createad a customized image and metadata collector script using the Instaloader package built in Python.
-Collected 9,000+ images and metadata from Instagram.
+Collected 11,000+ images and metadata from Instagram.
 - Narrative Frame Network Visualization *(forthcoming)*
-  - Image feature extraction and information diffusion analysis
+  - Image feature extraction
+  - Semantic qualities and distinct features in social media posts
-- Visual interpretation and focus group *(forthcoming)*
+- Data Mapping and Fieldwork *(forthcoming)*
-- Knowledge Graph Implementation *(forthcoming)*
+- Instagram Affordances and biases for information diffusion analysis
+  - Ontology Building
   - Knowledge base and scene graph building

 [Website in progreass](https://lwdozal.github.io/SM_Narrative/)